We can help you with information and practical advice about preparation for adulthood and ‘transitioning’ from child to adult services.

 When you turn 16, you can start making decisions around the EHC process, you can:

-If you are concerned about Preparation for Adulthood, then you can speak to a parent, your school or college.
+If you are concerned about Preparation for Adulthood, then you can speak to a parent or carer, your school or college.
 You could ask for a meeting to discuss this and to identify any planning and support that is available.
 We can help you or your parent prepare for a meeting or EHC Plan Annual Review.

 We can provide advice on the kinds of things which you might need to plan for as part of the preparation for adulthood.